Trump coronavirus adviser Atlas fires back against Redfield criticisms, says advice based on 'current science'

 Meanwhile, the CDC, in a statement on Monday, said the NBC report was based on "one side of a private phone conversation" Redfield was having.

-"The article quotes Dr. Redfield as saying “Everything he says is false” but it cannot supply the context for that statement since only one side of the private conversation being eavesdropped on was heard," the statement said.
+"The article quotes Dr. Redfield as saying 'Everything he says is false' but it cannot supply the context for that statement since only one side of the private conversation being eavesdropped on was heard," the statement said.
 "Positions on three issues, the value of wearing a mask, youth COVID-19 infections, and where we are currently with herd immunity, are the positions that Dr. Redfield has different positions on than Dr. Atlas."

 The CDC added: "The doctors agree on many other issues."